fervulp/cryptography/README.md

 * Write `docker-compose up -d`

 # About services
-The application was created to simplify the work with cryptographic algorithms
+Application was created to simplify the work with cryptographic algorithms
 * backend - frontend (django) - localhost:8080

 # Screenshots